Small Claims Court FAQ

 - An individual

-- A registered partnership
+- A company/corporation or registered partnership

 - Trade unions

-First of all, you need to find out if the business is incorporated.
+You need to find out if the business is incorporated.
 To do this, go to the Registry of Companies website at https://cado.eservices.gov.nl.ca/Company/CompanyNameNumberSearch.aspx and complete a detailed company information search.
 Alternatively, you can also visit the Registry’s office at 59 Elizabeth Avenue, St. John’s to conduct a similar search.
 If the business is incorporated, you will record the full legal name of the corporation and its registered office address on your Statement of Claim.
 You will also need to attach the printed search results to this form.

 If the business is not incorporated you will need to put the name of the owner and the correct business name and address on the Statement of Claim (e.g. Paul Smith trading as Paul’s Electronics).